Skip to content

 )

-Notes - If you don’t provide operationId, Viaduct generates one from the operation text and name (a hash-like value). - If you don’t provide executionId, Viaduct generates a random UUID string.
+• If you don’t provide operationId, Viaduct generates one from the operation text and name (a hash-like value).

 Executing Operations

-Viaduct exposes three methods:
+Viaduct exposes these methods:

 interface Viaduct {

-fun execute(input: ExecutionInput, schemaId: SchemaId = SchemaId.Full): ExecutionResult
+schemaId: SchemaId = SchemaId.Base,

 fun getAppliedScopes(schemaId: SchemaId): Set<String>?